HyacinthBots/LilyBot/docs/commands.md

 Result: Times `timeoutUser` out for `duration`.
 A timeout is Discord's built-in mute function.

+### Lock Server
+Name: `lock-server`

+Arguments:
+* `reason` - Reason for locking the server - Optional String

+Result: Locks the server.

+### Lock Channel
+Name: `lock-channel`

+Arguments:
+* `channel` - Channel to lock - Channel (default executed channel)
+* `reason` - Reason for locking the channel - Optional String

+Result: Locks `channel` so only the moderator role can send messages, create threads, or add reactions.

+### Lock Server
+Name: `lock-server`

+Arguments:
+* `reason` - Reason for locking the server - Optional String

+Result: Locks the whole server so only members with the moderator role can send messages, create threads, or add reactions.

+### Unlock Channel
+Name: `unlock-channel`

+Arguments:
+* `channel` - Channel to unlock - Channel (default executed channel)

+Result: Unlocks `channel` so anyone can send messages, create threads, or add reactions.

+### Unlock Server
+Name: `unlock-server`

+No arguments.

+Result: Unlocks the whole server so anyone can send messages, create threads, or add reactions.

 ## Utility Commands
 These commands are just handy to have around.
 Moderator only commands are at the top and clearly marked.